<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 Set up a regular communication schedule, whether it’s a weekly email update, a bi-weekly status call, or a shared dashboard.
 Be transparent about progress, including any setbacks.
 If a supply chain issue is going to delay a delivery from your manufacturing partner, it’s better to communicate that early and present a solution.
 This builds trust and gives other teams time to adjust their plans accordingly.

-Use Centralized Tools to Stay Connected
+Use Centralized Tools to Keep Everyone on the Same Page

 Endless email chains and conflicting spreadsheet versions are a recipe for confusion.
 To keep everyone connected, all project-related information should live in one central, accessible place.
 Using a project management platform allows your team to track progress, share files, and communicate in real-time.
 This creates a single source of truth that anyone can reference, from the initial design concepts to the final punch list.